imantung/imantung.github.io/README.md

-# Check my blog at https://imantung.github.io/
+Check the actual blog at https://imantung.github.io/